stephenajulu/stephenajulu13/content/_index.md

       I help companies, brands and organizations build modern and progressive websites with a strong focus on performance, interactivity and security.

-       I also create graphical materials such as logos and give expert advice on tech and security matters.
+      I also create graphic materials such as logos, posters and give expert advice & opinion regarding tech and security matters.
 [Let's talk](/contact/).

+      I have been in the I.T product & service industry long enough to be able to give you expert advice such as how to get the best I.T equipment for your organization at affordable prices or how best to test and hire new tech employees.
   - type: grid_section
     template: grid_section
     section_id: clients